 - Sliding Chin Osseous Genioplasty

 - Finding a Surgeon

 Types of Chin Enhancement Procedures

 According to the American Academy of Facial Plastic and Reconstructive Surgery, plastic surgery on the chin is called mentoplasty or genioplasty.
-The facial plastic surgery can have a huge impact upon the appearance and function of the chin.
+Facial plastic surgery can have a huge impact on the appearance and function of the chin.
 It can also help improve the look of other facial features.